microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 1. In Azure Data Studio, under Servers, expand your connected cluster, `Data Services`, `HDFS`, `data`.

-2. Right click the `data` folder and select `Refresh` to see the newly created folder.
+2. Right-click the `data` folder and select `Refresh` to see the newly created folder.

     ![Refresh data](media/ads-refresh-data.png 'Refresh data')

-3. You should see `battery-life.csv` as a folder, expand it and then right click on the CSV file whose name starts with `part-00000-` and select `Create External Table From CSV Files`.
+3. You should see `battery-life.csv` as a folder, expand it and then right-click on the CSV file whose name starts with `part-00000-` and select `Create External Table From CSV Files`.

     ![Create External Table](media/ads-battery-create-external-menu.png 'Create External Table')